Afsheen28/java-spring-boot-app-notes/README.md

 ![seed-database-success](images/seed-database-success.png)
 * I then went to the browser and tried the /posts page to check if the database had worked.
 ![posts-page-working-with-seeded-database](images/posts-page-working-with-seeded-database.png)

+## What I learnt from this project
+During this project, I was able to learn how to deploy an application from end to end using a GitHub repository and SQL seed scripts.
+Once I started using virtual machines, I was able to using Bash scripts that run through cloud user data, allowing the app and database VMs to configure themselves on startup.
+I then learned how to containerise my application using Docker, write Dockerfiles, create docker-compose configurations, build and push images to Docker Hub, and deploy them through a single VM provisioning script.
+I advanced to use Kubernetes to create YAML files to orchestrate the app and database on one machine, with another automated script setting up Kubernetes and applying all configurations.
+This made me develop my hands-on experience for platforms I had never used before and made me confident on using them as I learnt more about why we use them and what they do along the way.